socketio/socket.io-client/README.md

 			{ name:'xhr-polling', port: 80 }
 		]

-	A list of the transports to attempt to utilize (in order of preference), ports optional
+	A list of the transport + port combinations to attempt to utilize (in order of preference)

 - *transportOptions*